 DEAR ABBY: My stepfather died recently.
 I found out when I saw his obituary in the newspaper.
 It described him as a "loving husband and father," and while I know that's a fairly generic epitaph, nothing about it is true.
 He was an alcoholic who had several affairs while married to my mother.
 He also abused me and my stepsiblings physically and sexually.

 It's bad enough that he died without having to face the consequences of his actions, but it kills me to know that "loving husband and father" is how our community and history will remember him now that he's gone.
 Is there anything I can do to get some form of the truth out there? -- ANGRY IN TENNESSEE

 DEAR READERS: To those of you living where daylight saving time is observed, I'm offering this gentle reminder: Turn your clocks forward one hour at bedtime tonight.
-Daylight saving time begins at 2 a.m. tomorrow, and you know what that means -- spring is on the way!Add your comments to the discussion.
+Daylight saving time begins at 2 a.m. tomorrow, and you know what that means -- spring is on the way!Read more in: Miscellaneous

 What teens need to know about sex, drugs, AIDS and getting along with peers and parents is in "What Every Teen Should Know."
 Send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby, Teen Booklet, P.O.
 Box 447, Mount Morris, IL 61054-0447.
 (Shipping and handling are included in the price.)